maoberlehner/markus-oberlehner-net/content/blog/building-a-serverless-comment-system-with-netlify-functions-storyblok-and-vue.md

 ## Wrapping it up

-Once again the combination of Storyblok, Netlify and Vue.js proves to be a very straight forward solution for building powerful applications in almost no time.
+Once again, the combination of Storyblok, Netlify, and Vue.js proves to be a very straight forward solution for building robust applications in almost no time.

 Although I'm still not quite sure why it's called “Serverless”, because, after all, it's server-side JavaScript (aka Node.js) running on a server, it cannot be denied that building applications this way is very convenient.